Sinan81/cpsc128/README.md

 #check if an item exists in mylist using **in** construct
 19 in mylist

+#iterate over list items
+for item in mylist:
+	print(item)

 #access individual items in a list
 mylist[0]                       #0th item
 mylist[1]                       #1st item